Panic-Manic/Panic-Manic/README.md

 𝘼𝙗𝙤𝙪𝙩 𝙢𝙚;;

+[Please read the 1st and 2nd link if you decide to INT]

-- Call me Norah or Mike,, ! ! [depends on my current preff prns,, check 1st link for Info,, ! !]
+- Call me Norah or Mike,, ! ! [depends on my current preff prns,, 1st link for Info,, ! !]
 - [Verbal] ⇄ [SV] ⇄ [NV] — fluctuates with mood,,
 - Interaction = yes,, Fandom mutuals = double yes,,
 - INITIATION MODULE;; OFF — pls interact first,, ! !